umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Licensing/index.md

 # Licensing

-Umbraco Plumber is a licensed product but doesn't require a purchase to use.
+Umbraco Plumber is a licensed product but does not require a purchase to use.
 New installs are defaulted to a trial license, while the paid license is available for purchase.
 The trial license introduces some restrictions around advanced features but is otherwise a full-featured workflow platform.
 The paid license is valid for one top-level domain and all its subdomains.

 To impersonate the full license on a local site: